First Things to Know about TouchDesigner

 - It is common practice to use Shift-Spacebar to stop, but in Designer Mode, you can use Spacebar.

-- In SOP viewers and Geometry viewers, you can turn on a grid, and turn on/off auto-homing, which makes sure you always see your 3D geometry in-view.
+- You can turn on/off auto-homing in SOP viewers and Geometry viewers.
+In Preferences -> Geometry turn the options on and then Accept, which makes sure you always see your 3D geometry in-view.

 - replace an existing wire by clicking on the output of the new source and clicking on the wire you want to replace.